 The Wisconsin Awards for Volunteer Excellence (WAVE) program was established by Partners of WHA, Inc. to recognize outstanding contributions of organized volunteer programs, and is patterned after the AHA (American Hospital Association) HAVE (Hospital Award for Volunteer Excellence) Awards program.

 The WAVE Award recognizes volunteer programs whose work directly furthers the mission of the institution they serve.
-One WAVE Award may be given to a program in each of the four categories:
+One WAVE Award may be given to a program in each of the five categories:

 2022 WAVE Committee